6 Stages Of A Relationship That All Couples Should Understand

 What To Do In This Stage

-Also, really consider getting the help you need with a specialized couples therapist at this stage.
+• Consider getting help from a specialized couples therapist at this stage.
 People usually wait an average of six years of being unhappy before seeking aid to repair their relationship.
 And as it happens, timing can have a profound impact on its result.
 Just think about it: nobody wants to endure six years of resentment, frustration, sadness, and estrangement.
-If you wait that long (stage 4 and 5) to go to a couple’s therapist, your motivation might be low and, not to mention, you will probably be stuck in a negative cycle that you won’t know how to get out of.
+If you wait that long (stages 4 and 5) to go to a couple’s therapist, your motivation might be low and not to mention, you will probably be stuck in a negative cycle that you won’t know how to get out of.

 Stage 4: The Disillusionment Stage